RecycleIthacasBicycles/participant-policies/README.md

 and purpose regardless of the price tag, the pedigree, the popularity, or current fashion trends.

-> RIBs is a Safer Space.
+> RIB is a Safer Space.

 This means that we
 don't tolerate language or behavior that is sexist,